 A survey of the criminal justice system of the United States.
 The course will examine broad concepts that guide and direct the system of justice in contemporary society and explore the components of the system: the police, the courts and corrections.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-CJ 2100 The Police in America
+CJ 2100 The Police in America Prerequisite: (J 1100.

 An examination of the police as a component of the American criminal justice system.
 Beginning with an exploration of the historical evolution of the police, learners will explore contemporary issues and emerging challenges that face this important unit of social control in our nation.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus O)

-CJ 2200 Corrections in America
+CJ 2200 Corrections in America Prerequisite: CJ 1100.

 The correctional system in the United States has an interesting and varied evolution.
 Beginning with an historical overview of this component of the America criminal justice system, the learner will delve into the rationale for punishment and the administration and operational aspects of prison and jail functions at the local, state and federal levels.
 Issues related to probation, parole, community corrections, and future challenges and trends in the correctional environment will also be explored.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus O)

-CJ 2300 Substantive Criminal Law
+CJ 2300 Substantive Criminal Law Prerequisite: (J 1100.

 The evolution of substantive law in America from its British and common-law traditions.
 The learner's examination of this topic will include the limitations and ambiguity of the substantive law.
 This course may utilize the Indiana Criminal Code as one model of substantive law and may be taught using the case study method.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-CJ 2400 Understanding Procedural Law
+CJ 2400 Understanding Procedural Law Prerequisite: CJ 1100.

 The development of an understanding of the application of the substantive law from a procedural perspective.
 There will be a course focus on significant U.S. Supreme Court cases that have described the boundaries of practice for the police, courts and corrections.
 This course may be taught using the case study method.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-CJ 3100 A System of Juvenile Justice
+CJ 3100 A System of Juvenile Justice Prerequisite: CJ 1100 or HS 1200 for Human Services Majors.

 The juvenile justice system in the United States operates in a manner that is slightly different from the adult components of the system.
 This course will provide an overview of a system that structures the way children are dealt with in regard to delinquency, abuse, neglect and dependency.
 Methods of addressing the prevention of delinquency and trends in delinquency will also be examined.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-CJ 3200 Understanding Criminal Behavior
+CJ 3200 Understanding Criminal Behavior Prerequisite: (J 1100.

 This course allows the learner to view and understand numerous theories that have been offered over time to explain criminal behavior.
 The material will be presented from a sociological, economic and biological framework.
 Theory development, critical examination of theory, and describing how theory impacts policy will be a portion of the study of this topic.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)